Ademola101/Ademola-101/README.md

 ## About me

 Hello there!
-I'm Ademola, a full stack web developerwith a passion for creating scalable and efficient software applications.
+I'm Ademola, a software engineer with a passion for creating scalable and efficient software applications.
 I have a strong foundation in Ruby, JavaScript, and TypeScript.

-In my free time, you can find me writing about technical topics on my [blog](https://dev.to/ademola_isr) or cheering on my favorite football team.

 I am always open to new job opportunities and positions, so feel free to reach out to me on LinkedIn or Twitter.